jlevere/obsidian-mcp-plugin/README.md

 - `obsidian-mcp-upsert-file`: Create or update files
 - `obsidian-mcp-rollback-edit`: Roll back the last edit to a markdown file (reverts the last change made by supported tools)

-# Highlighed tools
+# Highlighted tools

 #### `obsidian-mcp-diff-edit-file`

 This tool edits a single file by applying a simplified udiff.
 This is basically how Cursor and other LLM based code editors work.
-It is best for smarter models, as smaller ones tend to struggle to create the diffs acruately.
+It is best for smarter models, as smaller ones tend to struggle to create the diffs accurately.
 To help with this problem, the tool returns a diff of the actual changes applied to the file.
-This helps the model to know that what got changed was what it expected or not.
+This helps the model determine whether the changes applied matched its expectations.

 An example of this simplified udiff format is as follows: